YottaDB/YDBDoc/ProgGuide/utility.rst

 %GED: Provides full-screen editing capabilities for global variables and values.

-%GI: Loads global data from a sequential file into a GT.M database.
+%GI: Loads global data from a sequential file into a YottaDB database.

-%GO: Extracts global data from a GT.M database into a sequential file.
+%GO: Extracts global data from a YottaDB database into a sequential file.

 %GSE: Displays global variables and their values when the values contain a specified string or number.

 %GSEL: Selects globals.

 %ZSHOWVTOLCL: Restores ZSHOW "V":gvn data into its original local variables.

-The "%" sign has been removed from the topic headings below, intentionally.

 +++